 Career Development Program

-A bidirectional approach for research translation pathways requires the seeding of new ideas, as well as the development of productive interdisciplinary research teams of basic and clinical scientists.
-To assist in achieving these goals, the EHSC has formalized a Career Development Program that builds upon our ongoing success in mentoring junior faculty and attracting new faculty and takes advantage of the Center’s links to the CTSI.
+A multi-directional approach for research translation requires the seeding of new ideas, as well as the development of productive interdisciplinary research teams of basic and clinical scientists, and preparing the next generation for success.